RinishaKhadgi/django-text-utils/README.md

-Make changes to the input text such as removing numbers, removing punctuations, changing to uppercase and so on!
+Make changes such as removing numbers, removing punctuations, changing to uppercase, etc to your input text!